silverbulletmd/silverbullet/website/Silver Bullet.md

 silverbullet <pages-path>
 ```

 By default, Silver Bullet will bind to port `3000`, to use a different port use the the `--port` flag.
+By default Silver Bullet is unauthenticated, to password-protect it, specify a password with the `--password` flag.

-Once downloaded and booted, Silver Bullet will print out a URL to open SB in your browser (spoiler alert: by default this will be http://localhost:3000 ).
+Once downloaded and booted, Silver Bullet will print out a URL to open SB in your browser (by default this will be http://localhost:3000 ).

 ## Upgrading Silver Bullet
-Simply run:
+Silver Bullet is regularly updated.
+To get the latest and greatest, simply run:

 ```shell
 silverbullet upgrade